V5C (Logbook) – Explained

 I’ve lost my V5C

-Check your V5C is legit.
-The document should have a serial number on the top right-hand corner of the certificate, and a DVLA watermark.
+Check your logbook is legit.
+It should have a serial number on the top right-hand corner of the certificate, and a DVLA watermark.

 What happens to the V5C when buying a car?